Poland

 Private Medical Insurance

-Public health care is free of charge but is also inefficient and viewed as poor quality.
+Public health care is free of charge but is also inefficient and viewed as a poor quality.
 The waiting period for specialist consultations may take a few weeks or several months (depending on the type of specialist).
-The waiting period for the advanced diagnostic may take a few weeks or even several months (depending on the type of diagnostic).
+The waiting period for the advanced diagnostic may take a few weeks or even several months (depending on the kind of diagnostic).
 That is why private medical care is the most common benefit in Poland.
 The majority (over 85%) of the employers in Poland offer such benefits to their employees.
-However, since 2022 private medical carriers have reported a significant increase in medical costs.
-Which effect the premium increase for new quotations and renewal offers.
+However, since 2022, private medical carriers have reported a significant increase in medical costs, affecting the premium increase for new quotations and renewal offers.

 Group Life Insurance